fiorix/freegeoip/README.md

 The API returns data encoded in popular formats such as CSV, XML, JSON and JSONP.

+### Download

+If you're not a developer and is only looking for the web server, you can download binaries directly.

+See https://github.com/fiorix/freegeoip/releases for tarballs for your platform.

 ### Usage

 Run the server: